FAQ

 5. Visa officers are a rare commodity.

-The person conducting your visa interview isn’t an average bureaucrat; they’re a fully commissioned U.S. diplomat appointed by the President and approved by the Senate.
+The person conducting your visa interview isn't an average bureaucrat; they're a fully commissioned U.S. diplomat appointed by the President and approved by the Senate.
 Most of them earn six-figure salaries, in many cases two or three hundred thousand U.S. dollars when factoring in benefits, which include free housing and free private schooling for their children.
-Most career ambassadors will ultimately be selected from this group.
+Most career ambassadors are selected from this group.
 Considering this outstanding compensation and excellent career prospects, it is unsurprising that resignation is incredibly rare.

 Therefore, former visa officers are rare, in-demand, and accustomed to high pay.